-The Danube: by boat and bike
+The Danube by boat and bike

 Sadly, due to issues back home we had to leave the trip here, flying out of Budapest that evening.
 We were sad to miss out on a day cycling the Danube Bend to Esztergom (43km), a day in Vienna and a final day cycling 37km from Krems to Melk before the boat returned to its start-point in Passau.

-It had been a brilliant mix: of bike, boat, cities, villages and remote countryside – doing, sailing, seeing, experiencing.
-A sensory and geographical immersion.
-Stay: The seven-night, 104-mile Boat and Bike self-guided tour aboard the traditional MS My Story starts from £629 each for full board.
+Stay The seven-night, 104-mile Boat and Bike self-guided tour aboard the traditional MS My Story starts from £629 each for full board.
 Price also includes an English-speaking tour guide on board, daily route briefings, maps, daily cabin cleaning and a farewell gala dinner.
 Departs on various dates from April- October.
 Grade: easy.
 Bike hire from £56 (E-bikes available).

-Get there: Flights and transfers not included.
+Get there Flights and transfers not included.
 Fly to Munich or Vienna with Aer Lingus.
 Ryanair flies to Budapest.
 Freedom Treks is on 00441273-224066; freedomtreks.co.uk

 Emma Cullinan travelled with Freedom Treks on the Danube River – 4 Countries – MS My Story cycling tour, covering Germany, Austria, Slovakia and Hungary.